 We’re operating in a competitive space dominated by legacy incumbents.

 Large banking and card institutions like Chase and Wells Fargo are slow-moving, which gives us an advantage as a small team to iterate and ship new products much faster.
 For example, while debit cards typically take 12 months to go live, we can do it in 3.5 months.
 Our agility as a small startup allows us to push code to production several times a day and make decisions without bureaucracy and red tape.

 Our identity is tied with what we build.

 Our primary goal is to make products that bring real benefits to the lives of our customers.
 While most finance-related products bring dread to consumers, we’re actively working to break that stigma and put our users’ experiences first.
-If you’d be interested in a better spending experience, we’re happy to share an invitation to check out our beta product!
+If you’d be interested in a better spending experience, we’re happy to share an invitation to check out our invite-only product!
 (Email [email protected] for access to Point.)

 As we build our team, we’re seeking detail-oriented engineers who go out of their way to not only ensure that our products’ UI matches designs in Zeplin pixel-for-pixel, but also that our backend processes are crafted in a beautiful and elegant manner that optimizes user experience.

 Each member of our founding team comes from a product-focused background:

 - Patrick (Co-Founder and CEO) was previously a director of product at Metal Pay and founder/CEO of Crumbs.

-- Sid (Co-Founder and Designer) was previously a senior interface designer at Apple and Mercedes Benz.
+- Sid (Co-Founder and Chief Designer) was previously a senior interface designer at Apple and Mercedes Benz.

 - Kenan (Co-Founder and CTO) was previously a lead full-stack engineer at Metal Pay, Swipe Labs, Motiv, and the first mobile engineer at The RealReal.

 - Clio (first Backend Engineer) was previously an engineer and data scientist at Acorns.